Exeter City's face Colchester United this Saturday, May 5 in the final scheduled league match of the 2017/18 season, ahead of the play-offs.

 Last Time Out:

-The reverse fixture at St James Park was just as entertaining in January earlier this year, the Grecians coming away 3-0 winners thanks to strikes from Reuben Reid, David Wheeler and Liam McAlinden as part of City’s famous 12 match unbeaten run spanning back to November 2016.
+When Colchester visited St James Park last season the Grecians coming away 3-0 winners thanks to strikes from Reuben Reid, David Wheeler and Liam McAlinden as part of City’s famous 12 match unbeaten run spanning back to November 2016.